nccgroup/azucar/README.md

 <h1>Introduction</h1>

 Azucar is a multi-threaded plugin-based tool to help assess the security of your Azure Cloud environment subscription.
-By leveraging the Azure API, Azucar automatically gathers and analyses configuration data related to your particular subscription to determine possible security risks.

 The script <b>will not change or modify</b> any asset deployed in the Azure subscription.